ikramsaedi/study-buddy/README.md

 We used an Express server that connects to our SQLite database.
 The server features multiple routes, including GET and POST requests, to interact with the database.
 The frontend is it's only client.

+#### Matching algorithm concerns

+Our matching algorithm can be optimised to become scalable using database indexes.

 ### Deployment

 We deployed both the server and database on [Render](https://dashboard.render.com/) using a paid tier option.
 The React Native frontend was deployed using Expo Application Services.